flipcoder/midimech/README.md

 **IN DEVELOPMENT**

-This program maps the LinnStrument, LaunchPad X, and your computer keyboard to use an isomorphic wholetone layout that I discovered years ago.
+Midimech is an alternative musical note layout system for next-gen grid controllers like the LinnStrument and LaunchPad X (and your computer keyboard).
+It uses a layout that I discovered years ago.
 I was surprised to find out this layout and its variants were not in common usage, despite being incredibly easy to play.
 I used to map this layout to my mechanical keyboard and just play it like that.
 Because of this, my friends and I referred to it as "playing the mech", but you could also call the layout Diagonal Wicki-Hayden, Wholetone, or whatever you like.
+I prefer mech. 😎

+**Unlike the layout of other instruments, notes that sound good together are closer together, and notes that sound worse are furthest apart.**

-I prefer mech. 😎 This project intends to bring the layout to more people and I consider it a good proposal for next-gen instruments.
+This project intends to bring the layout to more people and since it appears to have many advantages, I consider it a good proposal for next-gen musical instruments.

 Midimech supports:
+- Usage as a MIDI controller in your DAW of choice
 - Bigger range than the default LinnStrument layout
 - Synthesia/DAW visualization for learning songs
-- Diagonal split, which fits great even on the 128
+- Diagonal split, which fits great even on the LinnStrument 128
 - Transposing and Octave shifting
 - LaunchPad X support (more devices coming in the future)
 - And it's great for playing piano runs ;)